PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 failed
     the file was tried multiple times but not succeeded partial
-    the file was split at event-level and some of event chunks were successfully finished
+    the file was split at the event-level, and some of the event chunks were successfully finished

 Output file
 ++++++++++++
 defined
-    the file information is inserted to the JEDI_Dataset_Contents table running
+    the file information is inserted into the JEDI_Dataset_Contents table running
     the file is being produced
 prepared